 Veganuary is over and done with but that does not mean that you should go back to using the same products you did before.
 During January, I tried and tested a range of vegan products to see which ones I would continue to use when the hype of Veganuary ended.
 Now just to be clear all of the items featured were sent to me to be included in this post but only those I actually recommend made the final cut.

 Also, I wanted to let you know that I am not a Vegan but I am dairy free so I have really enjoyed finding new items to try.
+Learn more about meal replacement shake.

 Mission Simply Good wraps are not only vegan but full of other goodness.
 The Sourdough and Linseed wraps were my favourites as they had a slightly different texture but my husband loved the Quinoa and Chia wraps.
 These wraps make a great tasty alternative to the plainer versions.